 If you build it, they will come

 Co-op Foundation are offering interest free loans of up to £50,000 ‘towards viable business ideas that will benefit the whole community – particularly those facing greater challenges’.
-In some cases, they will offer a grant alongside the loan.
+In some cases, they will offer a grant alongside the secured loan.
+Those of you who need more details, this explains how a secured loan works.
 If you own or manage a building or outdoor space that’s used for a wide range of community activities it looks well worth checking it out.

 Right then quiz fans – do you know who founded the UK’s first door to door parcel delivery service?
 Turns out it was a chap called William Sutton.
 He also lends his name to the William Sutton Prize, which recognises ‘ground breaking new ideas which will make a positive impact on a community’.
 There are two prizes of £20,000 available, one for Social Innovation and one for Placemaking and Affordable Housing Design.
 Entries need to be made by 12 noon on Wednesday 31st July 2019.